NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Imperial Blood Magic.md

 Granted by [[Class Features/Bloodline_ Imperial|Bloodline: Imperial]]

-A surge of ancestral memories grants you or one target a +1 status bonus to skill checks for 1 round.
+You gain your choice of either a +1 status bonus to AC or a +1 status bonus to saving throws.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*